 The palm dart butterfly likes to lay its eggs underneath the palm leaves.
 The hatched caterpillars like this spot for protection but while they are hanging around, they also end up eating the palm leaves.

-They can cause quite a bit of damage and make your Alexander Palm look a bit worse for wear.
-Again, you can use a neem oil application on your Alexander Palm which is a safe and nature friendly way of moving the caterpillars along.
+They can cause quite a bit of damage and make your Alexander palm look a bit worse for wear.
+Again, you can use a neem oil application which is a safe and nature friendly way of moving the caterpillars along.

 Alexander Palm frequently asked questions